Patent Family Size: Everything You Need to Know

 The office that grants the patent, like the USPTO, doesn't enforce it.
 If a patent owner suspects infringement, he has to prove the infringement and, if he can, the courts will make the infringer pay for a license to use the invention.
 An invention can be patented but also have many people or companies infringing on that patent without any consequences.

 If you need help with patent family size, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.